pallotron/personal-site/content/posts/2025/06/04/celtic_knot_report/index.md

 {{< video src=videos/burren_riding width="50%" controls="yes" >}}

 That is when the first drama of the event started.
 Cian's left Look pedal came off the axle spindle...
 We stopped; it was not possible to fix this type of thing on the road.
 There was nothing the rest of the group could do, so we decided to press on.
 Cian would call the organiser to see if they had any spares.
 Later on, I learned he continued riding, putting his cleat on the bare axle for 50+ km, until Tim Ling came to the rescue with a Look pedal!
-Cian would end up joining me and Gerard the last day and finished the ride!
+Cian would end up joining me and Gerald the last day and finished the ride!
 Talk about commitment!

 The rain started soon after we left Cian.
 I put on my Goretex Shakedry jacket and gloves but didn't put on the rain legs and shoe covers (first mistake of the ride!).
 My inner monologue was screaming at me, "You fool!".

 The wind was south westerly, just in our face.
 We battled this head wind for ~150km all the way to Loop Head.

-I made it to the "Tea Party control" with Gerard in Fanore completely soaked.
-Gerard was my companion for the entire ride :) Misery loves company, I guess!
+I made it to the "Tea Party control" with Gerald in Fanore completely soaked.
+Gerald was my companion for the entire ride :) Misery loves company, I guess!

 {{< image path=images/tea_party.jpeg width=700 >}}